-ENOTE If you file an amended return before the extended due date, this penalty will be adjusted based on the newly reported tax.
+=Note→ If you file an amended return before the extended due date, this penalty will be adjusted based on the newly reported tax.
 In most cases, if you file an amended return after the extended due date, any penalty for late payment of estimated tax will remain as originally assessed.

-- □ a bad check penalty if your remittance is not honored by your financial institution. - □ a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on any bill we send you. - □ interest on unpaid tax from the day after the original due date of your return through the date you pay the tax.
+a bad check penalty if your remittance is not honored by your financial institution.

+□ a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on any bill we send you.

+interest on unpaid tax from the day after the original due date of your return through the date you pay the tax.

-ENOTE If you received interest on the refund from your original Form IL-1040 or a previously filed amended return and you file an amended return that either reduces the original refund amount or results in a balance due, you must pay back the interest on the portion of the refund that you received in error.
+Form IL-1040 or a previously filed amended return and you file an amended return that either reduces the original refund amount or results in a balance due, you must pay back the interest on the portion of the refund that you received in error.